 Pity that from your heaven you cannot see these details.

 Boris Khersonsky was born in Chernivtsi in 1950.
 Khersonsky has published over nineteen collections of poetry and essays in Russian, and most recently, in Ukrainian.
+A book of his poems in English translations, The Country Where Everyone’s Name Is Fear: Selected Poems, was published by Lost Horse Press in 2022.
 He is widely regarded as one of Ukraine’s most prominent Russian-language poets.

 This collection, compiled, translated, and edited by poet and scholar Ian Probstein, provides Anglophone audiences with a powerful selection of Mandelstam’s most beloved and haunting poems.